sp4ce-cowboy/dashBoard/README.md

 # Executive
-A prototype of hierarchical life-organization system
+Prototype of a hierarchical, quantifiable life-organization system